-In accordance with Government Auditing Standards, we have also issued our report dated March 13, 2018 on our consideration of MTASC's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 1, 2019 on our consideration of MTASC's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of MTASC's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering MTASC's internal control over financial reporting and compliance.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) DECEMBER 31, 2017 AND 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) DECEMBER 31, 2018 AND 2017

-The following Management's Discussion and Analysis (MD&A) provides a comprehensive overview of the Monroe Tobacco Asset Securitization Corporation's (MTASC) financial position as of December 31, 2017, 2016 and 2015, and its changes in financial position for the years then ended.
+The following Management's Discussion and Analysis (MD&A) provides a comprehensive overview of the Monroe Tobacco Asset Securitization Corporation's (MTASC) financial position as of December 31, 2018, 2017 and 2016, and its changes in financial position for the years then ended.
 This MD&A should be read in conjunction with the financial statements and related footnotes of MTASC, which directly follow the MD&A.